We hope you enjoy their take on the most wonderful time of the year.

 Millie: Oh, yay, it’s my turn!
 OK, so here’s the thing.
 Gratitude.
 Don’t make fun of me, but I’m into it.
 To keep perspective and stay mentally healthy, I journal about it.
 And it helps.
 The world seems a little crazy and scary sometimes, so I just come back to all the people and good things I’m grateful for and it grounds me.
 And as soon as it hits November, I feel like other people are doing it too; it’s just in the air.
 That’s comforting to me, you know?

 Boo: That’s really cool and I do know.
 Not sure it explains your need to have spiced everything and the holiday music Spotify playlist that you’re constantly cranking, but I feel what you’re saying.
-Also, you hopefully get to see those people you’re so grateful for.
-Maybe hug them, take a walk, have a conversation that means something.
+Also, you hopefully get to connect with the people you’re so grateful for, even though I know that’s not so simple this year.

 Boo: What’s your actual favorite holiday food?